cult-of-coders/meteor-tuts/source/guide/exposure.md

 It is not necessary to have an exposure for *comments*, however if you do have it, and it has a firewall.
 The firewall will be called.
 The reason for this is security.

+{% pullquote 'warning' %}
-Note: Don't worry about performance.
+Don't worry about performance.
 We went great lengths to retrieve data in as few MongoDB requests as possible, in the scenario above, if you do have a firewall for users and comments, both will be called only once, because we only make 2 MongoDB requests.
+{% endpullquote %}

 Global Exposure Configuration
 -----------------------------